revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote markdown="1">

-Yes, I recommend the AOT compiler.
-Here are my reasons:
+Yes, I recommend the AOT compiler.Here are my reasons:

-- **Faster rendering**: With AOT, the browser downloads a pre-compiled version of the application.
-The browser loads executable code so it can render the application immediately, without waiting to compile the application first.
+- **Faster rendering**: With AOT, the browser downloads a pre-compiled version of the application.The browser loads executable code so it can render the application immediately, without waiting to compile the application first.
 - **Detect template errors earlier**: The AOT compiler detects and reports template binding errors during the build step before users can see them.
-- **Better Security**: AOT compiles HTML templates and components into JavaScript files long before they are served to the client.
-With no templates to read and no risky client-side HTML or JavaScript evaluation, there are fewer opportunities for injection attacks.
+- **Better Security**: AOT compiles HTML templates and components into JavaScript files long before they are served to the client.With no templates to read and no risky client-side HTML or JavaScript evaluation, there are fewer opportunities for injection attacks.

 </blockquote>
 </details>

 ---

-36. Can you tell me about the JIT compiler?
+36.Can you tell me about the JIT compiler?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)